 - Beware of scams!
 Do thorough research on the company you choose to use to recycle your products.
 If you discover that your water filter company does not offer a recycling program, you may be tempted by one of the many online companies claiming to recycle your used cartridges for a small fee.
 Unless you are sure the company is reputable, avoid paying for recycling schemes.

 - Do not cut open yourself.
 You may also find online instructional videos and tutorials showing you how to take the cartridge apart so that you can recycle its various components yourself.
 This can be incredibly dangerous, as you risk exposing your family and your home to the dangerous contaminants that have built up in your filter over the past few months.

 - Contact local stores.
 Instead of doing it yourself, do some research on which stores in your area are equipped with filter recycling facilities.
-Home Depot stores tend to offer filter recycling, for example.
+Home Depot & Whole Food stores tend to offer filter recycling, for example.

 We hope this guide has helped you figure out how to recycle those pesky water filters.
 Filtration systems can be a great way to reduce your carbon footprint.
 With a good water filter, you will reduce the number of plastic bottles you purchase.
 However, if you throw away your old filter cartridges rather than recycling them, you will eventually build up quite a lot of waste.